KJeynesCupper/mobileRNA/README.md

 --------

 mobileRNA is an `R` package that provides a pipeline for the rapid identification of endogenous mobile RNA molecules in plant graft systems.
-The tool provides a pipeline for pre-processing and analysis of sRNA and mRNA sequencing data.
+The tool provides a pipeline for pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.

 It has been established that many different substances and molecules including RNAs can travel across the graft junction.
 Plant heterograft systems are